Coolshop/angular-seo-demo/README.md

 To configure project you need to:
 - launch npm install
+- launch grunt develop to generate the snapshots
 - configure you web server.
 If you use apache you can use the sample configuration provided.